-In August 1998, the Company entered into a Plan of Recapitalization and a Stock Purchase Agreement whereby the Company issued 3,200,000 shares of Series C Convertible Preferred Stock to the Company's President, Mr. Thomas Clark, in exchange for 3,200,000 shares of common stock owned by Mr. Clark.
-The Series C Convertible Preferred Stock converts into an equivalent number of shares of Common stock at the election of Mr. Clark provided the Company has authorized and unissued shares of Common Stock available.
-The Company sold 3,200,000 shares of the Company's Common Stock at \$.125 per share to four accredited investors who have previously invested in the Company.
-Proceeds to the Company were \$400,000.
+In January 1999, the Company entered into a Plan of Recapitalization and a Stock Purchase Agreement whereby the Company authorized the issuance of 500,000 shares of Series C-1 Convertible Preferred Stock to the Company's President, Mr. Thomas Clark, in exchange for 500,000 shares of common stock owned by Mr. Clark.
+The Series C-1 Convertible Preferred Stock converts into an equivalent number of shares of Common stock at the election of Mr. Clark provided the Company has authorized and unissued shares of Common Stock available.
+As of August 31, 1999, the shares of Series C-1 Preferred Stock had not been issued to Mr. Clark.
+However, the Company has a binding obligation to issue 500,000 shares of Series C-1 Preferred Stock to the Company's President, Mr. Clark accordingly such shares are reflected in the accompanying financial statements as authorized and outstanding.
+The Company sold 500,000 shares of the Company's Common Stock at \$.18 per share to four accredited investors who had previously invested in the Company.
+Proceeds to the Company were \$90,000.